A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Reasons for Dataset Deprecation

+Datasets necessarily represent a worldview, including how the data is collected, labelled and applied, and these particular representations and classifications of the world have social and political values embedded within them~\cite{crawford2021atlas, bowker2000sorting}.
 A growing body of literature within ML has begun to consider the broader social implications of machine learning and artificial intelligence deployment.
-Such research introduces complex ethical, social, and political considerations with which the ML community and field at large are beginning to grapple~\cite{greene2019better,stark2019data, hoffmann2020terms}.
-For the datasets that we reviewed, the reasons provided for their deprecation were often linked to ethical concerns, ranging from issues of consent, privacy, offensive content, and the violation of values such as inclusivity and representation.
-This is due to the fact that datasets are not neutral; they represent particular representations and classifications of the world with particular social and political values embedded~\cite{crawford2021atlas, bowker2000sorting}.
-These politically laden systems produce both allocative harms (a system offering or withholding opportunities from certain groups) and representational harms (a system reinforcing the subordination of particular groups by virtue of identity)~\cite{barocas2017problem}.
-As numerous audits of datasets have shown, such harms tend to disproportionately affect marginalized groups along the intersecting axes of race, ethnicity, gender, ability, and positionality in global hierarchies (see, for instance, \cite{shankar2017no,buolamwini2018gender,crawford2019excavating,hutchinson2020social,prabhu2020large}).
+Such research describes complex ethical, social, and political considerations with which the ML community and field at large are beginning to grapple~\cite{greene2019better,stark2019data, hoffmann2020terms}.
+For the datasets that we reviewed, the reasons provided for their deprecation were often linked to concerns ranging from consent, privacy, and offensive content to the violation of values like inclusivity and representation~\cite{gitelman2013raw,kitchin2021data}.
+Systems shaped by these datasets can produce different forms of harm, including allocative harms (a system offering or withholding opportunities from certain groups) and representational harms (a system reinforcing the subordination of particular groups by virtue of identity)~\cite{barocas2017problem}.
+As numerous audits of datasets show, such harms tend to disproportionately affect marginalized groups along the intersecting axes of race, ethnicity, gender, ability, and positionality in global hierarchies (see, for instance, \cite{shankar2017no,buolamwini2018gender,crawford2019excavating,hutchinson2020social,prabhu2020large}).

-Research on the ethical impacts of datasets tends to consider dataset creation, and to a limited degree, dataset maintenance~\cite{peng2021mitigating}.
-While other scientific domains have addressed harmful afterlives in the form of redacted papers that continue to circulate~\cite{grieneisen2012comprehensive,bar2018temporal}, rarely are the deprecation and post-deprecation phases of a dataset lifecycle considered.
-Yet the deprecation phase is important when evaluating the ethical implications of datasets, because deprecation is often done in response to a dataset’s harmful impacts.
-For instance, in a rare case of explanation about dataset deprecation, the creators of Tiny Images noted that the repository was taken offline because it contained “biases, offensive and prejudicial images, and derogatory terminology,” in part due to automated data collection from WordNet~\cite{miller1990introduction}, which threatened to “alienate an important part of our community”~\cite{torralba2020}.